afshinator/autoTicTacToe/README.md

 # AutoTicTacToe

-The class game, in the browser.
+The classic game, in the browser.

 Implemented with React-JS, and styled components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## How do i run it?

+Clone the repo.
+(Green button up above, copy that url, paste on command line) Go into the project directory to run:

 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`